These baked maple glazed donuts are completely irresistible, with their cakey texture and the most perfect sticky-sweet icing to top it all off.

 - Preheat oven to 350°F. Grease donut pan and set aside.

-- In a large bowl, whisk the flour, both sugars, baking powder, baking soda, ground nutmeg, and salt together.
-In a separate, smaller bowl, mix the melted butter with the milk and Greek yogurt.
-Add the wet ingredients to the dry ingredients and stir until combined.
+- In a separate bowl, mix both sugars with the melted butter, then add the milk and Greek yogurt.
+Add the dry ingredients to the wet ingredients and stir until just combined.

 - Spoon or pipe the batter into prepared donut pan.
 Bake for 14-16 minutes.
 Allow donuts to cool in the pan for 5 minutes before transferring to a wire cooling rack.